oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

-## Task 3: Deploy Kiali and Jaeger in the cluster (Optional)
+## Task 3: Deploy Kiali and Jaeger in the Cluster (Optional)

-This optional task lets you deploy Kiali and Jaeger in the minikube cluster to view the service mesh graph and enable distributed tracing.
-Distributed tracing enables tracking a request through service mesh that is distributed across multiple services.
-This allows a deeper understanding about request latency, serialization and parallelism via visualization.
-You will be able to visualize the service mesh and the distributed traces after you have run the Travel Agent application in the following task.
+Use distributed tracing to understand how requests flow between MicroTx and the microservices.
+Use tools, such as Kiali and Jaeger, to track and trace distributed transactions in MicroTx.
+Kiali requires Prometheus, so deploy Prometheus in the same cluster.

-The following commands can be executed to deploy Kiali and Jaeger.
-Kiali requires prometheus which should also be deployed in the cluster.
+Run the following commands to deploy Kiali and Jaeger.

 1. Deploy Kiali.